Do interest rate swaps with floors make sense?

 That means the borrower is paying 5.25% + 150 bps = 6.75%, or 25 bps MORE than the fixed swap rate.

 - Do nothing, keep the floor in the loan and no floor in the swap.
 This will mean if LIBOR goes below the floor strike, then the borrower’s cost of funds will increase (this is called an inverse floater).

 - You can insert a floor in the swap.
-This does have a downside though.
-In the example shown the borrower sold the bank the floor in the loan and didn’t get paid for it.
-Now the bank makes the borrower buy back that same floor in the swap, but the borrower must pay for it — in a higher swap rate!
+This has a downside, though.
+In the example shown, the borrower sold the bank the floor in the loan and didn’t get paid for it.
+Now the bank makes the borrower buy back that same floor in the swap, but the borrower must pay for it — in a higher swap rate.
 This example of a 10-year swap with a floor at 1.75% would add 70bps to the fixed rate, taking it from 3.9% to 4.6%.
 This makes the bank’s offering uncompetitive and the deal will likely be lost.

 - Don’t put a floor in the loan IF THE LOAN WILL THEN BE SWAPPED; let ALCO or Treasury manage the bank’s interest rate risk and the yield of the loan book through macro strategies.
 This will be the path of least resistance.

 We do often see that banks will add a 0% floor in floating rate loans, but not mirror the floor in the swap.
 As long as the borrower understands that if LIBOR goes below zero, their “fixed” rate actually increases, then this is an acceptable solution.

 Talk to Chatham about swaps